YSU Student Organization Policies

 • Posting of materials in Kilcawley Center is governed by the Office of Student Activities.
 Posting and/or distribution of materials in residence hall facilities (including Christman Dining Commons) are governed by Housing & Residence Life.

-23. Functions of organizations/groups that involve unique circumstances for members or others, as determined by the Director of Student Activities, may be required to secure special approval for registration by the Vice President for Student Affairs.
+21. Functions of organizations/groups that involve unique circumstances for members or others, as determined by the Director of Student Activities, or designee, may be required to secure special approval for registration by the Associate Vice President for Student Experience, or designee.
 For the protection of the organization and its members, the University may require special liability and/or health insurance coverage on the part of the organization and/or individual members and participants, and may also require a release and waiver of liability by the participants.

-24. Registered student organizations are entitled to raise funds to support the activities and goals of their organization.
+22. Registered student organizations are entitled to raise funds to support the activities and goals of their organization.
+Information on Fundraising as a student organization can be found on the Student Activities Fundraising webpage.

 • Complete and submit the “Approval Form for Bake Sales” to the University Events Office, First Floor, Tod Hall (330-941-2962).
-This will allow you to schedule space in any building with the exception of Kilcawley Center.
+This will allow the organization to schedule space in any building with the exception of Kilcawley Center.
 Reservation of space must be displayed at the site of sale.

 • Obtain a Bake Sale Permit from the Department of Occupational and Environmental Health and Safety, Room 2046 Cushwa (330-941-3700).
 Regulations related to bake sales are based on state and federal safety guidelines.
 The Bake Sale Permit must be displayed at the site of the sale.